 - Always mix formula in a food-grade safe bottle or container.
 Never use a container that has ever held any toxic substance or chemical. - Always use the exact amount of water and formula listed on the instructions of the infant formula container.
 Adding too much or too little formula can make your baby sick. - Do not make or feed your baby homemade infant formula.
-Feeding homemade infant formula to your baby can lead to serious health problems for your baby. - If formula cans were exposed to unsafe water, have dents, rust spots, puffy ends or a broken seal, they should be thrown away immediately. - Keep powdered formula lids and scoops clean and dry, and close containers of formula as soon as possible.
+Feeding homemade infant formula can lead to serious health problems. - If formula cans were exposed to unsafe water, have dents, rust spots, puffy ends or a broken seal, throw them away immediately. - Keep powdered formula lids and scoops clean and dry, and close containers of formula as soon as possible.
 Store the scoop inside the container. - Watch and listen for updates from local authorities regarding the safety of your water source.